MING-ZCH/CII-Bench/README.md

 `--output_dir`: Prediction output directory.
 `--batch_size`: Inference batch size.

-Similarly, you can use lmdeploy via API server.
+Similarly, you can use lmdeploy via the API server.
 Launch the API service:

 ```shell